legendarycode3/fund-me-smart-contract/README.md

 ##  Additional Info:
 Some users were having a confusion that whether Chainlink-brownie-contracts is an official Chainlink repository or not.
 Here is the info.
 Chainlink-brownie-contracts is an official repo.
-The repository is owned and maintained by the
+The repository is owned and maintained by the chainlink team for this very purpose, and gets releases from the proper chainlink release process.
+You can see it's still

 ## Author
 LegendaryCode